cloudmesh/cloudmesh-manual/docs/_sources/manual/host.rst.txt

         Example:
              ssh red[01-10] "uname -a"

+      host key create NAMES
+        create a ~/.ssh/id_rsa and id_rsa.pub on all hosts specified
+        Example:
+            ssh key create red[01-10]

       host key list NAMES

         cats all id_rsa.pub keys from all hosts specifed
          Example:
-             ssh key red[01-10] cat
+             ssh key list red[01-10]

       host key fix FILE

-        not implemented yet

-        copies all keys the file FILE to authorized_keys on all hosts but also makes sure the the users ~/.ssh/id_rsa.pub key is in the file.
+        copies all keys from file FILE to authorized_keys on all hosts, but also makes sure that the users ~/.ssh/id_rsa.pub key is in the file.

-        1) adds ~/.id_ras.pub to the FILE only if its not already in it
+        1) adds ~/.id_rsa.pub to the FILE only if its not already in it
         2) removes all duplicated keys

+        Example:
+            ssh key list red[01-10] > pubkeys.txt
+            ssh key fix pubkeys.txt

       host key scp NAMES FILE

-        not implemented yet

-        copies all keys the file FILE to authorized_keys on all hosts but also makes sure the the users ~/.ssh/id_rsa.pub key is in the file, e.g. it calls fix before upload
+        copies all keys from file FILE to authorized_keys on all hosts but also makes sure that the users ~/.ssh/id_rsa.pub key is in the file and removes duplicates, e.g. it calls fix before upload

+        Example:
+            ssh key list red[01-10] > pubkeys.txt
+            ssh key scp red[01-10] pubkeys.txt